sabelosimelane/envisalink-dsc-rest-api/README.md

 # envisalink-dsc-rest-api
-A rest API to interact with the Envisalink DSC using IT100 It uses @kmbulebu API to establish connection and talk to the unit.
+This project is a rest API to interact with the Envisalink DSC using IT100 It uses @kmbulebu API to establish connection and talk to the unit.
 I am merely exposing the API through REST.
 This is work in progress for now.
 I will update the documentation once the direction is clearer.